kammoji/btctick/README.md

 </pre>

 TODO: Check for updates at execute.
 Currently works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
-TODO: Graphical user interface.
+TODO: GUI.
 Launch logic works, no real business in the GUI yet.
 TODO: Check if a Rust GUI would be possible and more easily implemented.
 TODO: Support for other currencies.
 Euro is in the prealpha phase now...